AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 No aliasing of names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another restriction imposed in the SPARK subset concerns aliasing.
-We say that
+Another restriction imposed in the SPARK subset concerns `aliasing
+<https://en.wikipedia.org/wiki/Aliasing_(computing)>`_.
+We say that two names
-two names are aliased if they refer to the same object.
-There are two reasons
+are aliased if they refer to the same object.
+There are two reasons to forbid
-to forbid aliasing in SPARK:
+aliasing in SPARK:

 - First, it makes verification more difficult as it requires taking into
   account the fact that updates to two variables with different names may in